IBM/kubernetes-driver/docs/user-guide/templating.md

 my-{{ fileToUse }}
 ```

 This is rendered to a resulting string which is used as the real value.
-So assuming we have a property named `fileToUse` with a value of `deployment.yaml`.
-After rendering the above template, we expect it's contents to be:
+So assuming there is a property named `fileToUse` with a value of `deployment.yaml`.
+After rendering the above template, expect it's contents to be:

 ```
 my-deployment.yaml